Our pick of the best films set in London, from Notting Hill to Sliding Doors

 Passport to Pimlico, 1949

 A small part of London becoming, technically, foreign territory was the plotline for this golden age Ealing comedy.
-Too silly to ever happen in real life, you’d think – until the bureaucracy around Brexit earlier this year seemed to suggest Kent would get its own border.
+Too silly to ever happen in real life, you’d think – until the bureaucracy around Brexit seemed to momentarily suggest Kent would get its own border.
 Released in 1949, Passport to Pimlico sees residents of the (admittedly slightly set apart) area become an independent nation, exempt from the miseries of food rationing – and was nominated for an Oscar and a Bafta for its script.
 JT

 The Ladykillers, 1955